lucianmachado/sails-oracle-database/README.md

 ## Install

-As oracledb driver module is a dependency you must read [How to Install](https://github.com/oracle/node-oracledb/blob/master/INSTALL.md)
+As oracledb driver module is a dependency you must read [How to Install](https://github.com/oracle/node-oracledb/blob/master/INSTALL.md) it.

 Install is through NPM.